How To Add A Link Section To WordPress

 (Links widget)

-Add a links widget to your WordPress sidebar using drag and drop
+Add a links widget to your sidebar

-Link widget options
+Link widget - configurable options

-(Add multiple link widgets to your sidebar)
+(You can add multiple link widgets to your widget bars)

 (Link widget settings – Select Link Category)